Weight gain in pregnancy varies greatly. Most pregnant women gain between 10kg and 12.5kg (22lb to 28lb), putting on most of the weight after week 20.

 Advice about your weight

-Your midwife or GP may have special advice for you if you weigh:
+Your midwife or GP may have special advice for you if you have a body mass index (BMI) of over 30 or below 18.5

 If you're concerned about your weight or any other aspect of your health while pregnant, ask your midwife or GP for advice.